Travel Tech Tips

 If you go often to the USA or make lots of calls to the USA, there are still alternatives to paying daily roaming fees, which are currently in the $12-$14 per-day range…

 One good option is to switch to Canada's 4th national carrier, Freedom Mobile, which is owned by Quebec-based Vidéotron.
-They're currently including Canada/USA calling and data roaming in all their plans costing $34/month and higher…
+They're currently including Canada/USA/Mexico calling and data roaming in all their plans costing just $20/month and higher…

-Brian and I and our wives have all switched to these plans along with friends, and are very happy with the coverage.
-Freedom is building its own 5G network (they already have half a dozen towers up and running in this area), and when you're beyond the range of one of their towers, you seamlessly roam at no cost to you onto the Rogers network in Canada, and AT&T in the USA.
-It worked flawlessly for us in Hawaii during Spring Break.
+Brian and I and our wives all switched to these plans a year ago along with friends, and are very happy with the coverage.
+Freedom is building its own 5G network (they already have seven towers up and running in this area), and when you're beyond the range of one of their towers, you seamlessly roam at no cost to you onto the Rogers network in Canada (it'll say "Nationwide" in the corner of your phone screen), and AT&T in the USA.
+It worked flawlessly for us in Hawaii during Spring Break, and in the Rockies and Okanagan in early July...

 shop.freedommobile.ca